vortexgpgpu/vortex_tutorials/README.md

 ## Tutorial Assignments

-We plan to have eight hands-on tutorial assignments covering various aspects of Vortex.
-Comming soon.
+Provided are eight hands-on tutorial assignments covering various aspects of Vortex:

-### Solutions
-Comming soon
+[Assignment 1](Exercises/assignment1.md) and [Assignment 2](Exercises/assignment2.md) add a warp efficiency performance counter in Vortex's cycle-level simulator and RTL respectively.

+[Assignment 3](Exercises/assignment3.md) and [Assignment 4](Exercises/assignment4.md) add software prefetching to the cycle-level simulator and RTL respectively.

+[Assignment 5](Exercises/assignment5.md) and [Assignment 6](Exercises/assignment6.md) add a new custom RISC-V instruction for computing the integer dot product in the cycle-level simulator and RTL respectively.

+[Assignment 7](Exercises/assignment7.md) teaches how to debug Vortex.

 ## Getting Vortex